Double Chins 101: Treatments and Removal of Neck Fat

 Double Chin Reduction & Treatment: Kybella, Surgery, Exercises, & More

-Kybella Kybella is an FDA approved prescription medication that works to dissolve unwanted pockets of fat for the purpose of reducing your double chin and refining your neck contours.
-It is an injectable medication that is currently only indicated for use underneath the chin, however, some people have found Kybella injections successful in reducing fat in areas such as the stomach, the hard-to-get-rid-of back rolls, and the tricky areas above the knees and elbows.
-You will likely need multiple Kybella injections, but its fat-dissolving results are permanent, and the injections themselves require only a 15-20 minute time commitment.
+Kybella® Kybella® is an FDA approved prescription medication that works to dissolve unwanted pockets of fat to reduce your double chin and refine your neck contours.
+It is an injectable medication that is currently only indicated for use underneath the chin, however, some people have found Kybella® injections successful in reducing fat in areas such as the stomach, the hard-to-get-rid-of back rolls, and the tricky areas above the knees and elbows.
+You will likely need multiple Kybella® injections, but its fat-dissolving results are permanent, and the injections themselves require only a 15-20 minute time commitment.

 Mesotherapy Mesotherapy is a nonsurgical alternative to reducing unwanted fatty deposits that relies on individualized injections comprised of different variations of vitamins, vasodilators, nonsteroidal anti-inflammatory medications, enzymes, nutrients, antibiotics, and hormones.
 “Individualized” means that they are not yet standardized, and injections will vary from provider to provider based on patient needs.
 Mesotherapy has yet to be thoroughly tested, and although Europe has practiced mesotherapy for decades, it remains a controversial procedure in the United States that has yet to meet FDA approval due to limited scientific studies.
 For your safety, the American Society for Plastic Surgeons advises extreme caution while mesotherapy continues to be evaluated.

 Non-Invasive Fat Reduction/Skin Tightening (Radiofrequency or Laser Energy) This method is useful for those with only minimal double chin conditions, especially those cases where the double chin is directly related to the aging process.
 This technique allows cosmetic surgeons to target the deep layers of skin with heat energy to encourage the production of collagen and elastin.
-New collagen and elastin provides your skin with youthful advantages such as tighter skin, a more even skin tone, and a more pleasing skin texture.
+New collagen and elastin provide your skin with youthful advantages such as tighter skin, an evener skin tone, and more pleasing skin texture.
 The FDA has approved several techniques for fat reduction and skin tightening, including ultrasound, radiofrequency, and IPL/Radiofrequency combination.

 - Ultrasound – A familiar technology to most, the ultrasound method helps to firm the skin through ultrasound waves that penetrate the skin’s surface when applied through a handheld ultrasonic device.
 Ultherapy is the most common brand for treating areas of the face and neck.

-- Radiofrequency – This technique targets the skin’s epidermal layer and are generally considered safe for all skin types.
+- Radiofrequency – This technique targets the skin’s epidermal layer and is generally considered safe for all skin types.
 The most common brand names of radiofrequency are THERMI RF, Exilis, and Thermage.

 Cervicoplasty This method targets the excess skin of your double chin while leaving the underlying muscles completely intact.
 This allows for a more defined facial profile as it addresses issues such as skin laxity of the neck.
 This procedure uses a combination of lidocaine and epinephrine to anesthetize the area and retain your comfort through the treatment.

-One of the most effective things to do for your body and overall health is to consider diet and lifestyles habits.
-Maintaining an active lifestyle and enjoying a balanced diet, full of fruits, vegetables, lean proteins and healthy fats helps both the internal and the external self.
-Diet and lifestyles habits directly correspond to your quality of life, affecting both your physical, emotional and mental well-being.
-As an added bonus, you might see a pleasing reduction in the appearance of your double chin.
+One of the most effective things to do for your body and overall health is to consider diet and lifestyle habits.
+Maintaining an active lifestyle and enjoying a balanced diet, full of fruits, vegetables, lean proteins, and healthy fats helps both the internal and the external self.
+Diet and lifestyle habits directly correspond to your quality of life, affecting both your physical, emotional and mental well-being.
+As a bonus, you might see a pleasing reduction in the appearance of your double chin.